Aquarium and Pond UV Sterilizer, Clarifier Reviews; Problems, Bulbs

 Poor component design is much more difficult to prevent damage other than keep your electronic ballast in cool well ventilated location (which is often difficult for ballasts that are built into a UV Sterilizer such as the Pondmaster UV).

-However even UV Sterilizers with separate electronic ballasts can have these issues, with the Coralife Turbo Twist suffering from early electronic ballast failure (based on mine and other colleagues experience), with their 18 watt model seeming to bear the brunt of these problems.
+However even UV Sterilizers with separate electronic ballasts can have these issues, with the Coralife Turbo Twist suffering from early electronic ballast failure (based on my use and other colleagues experience), with their 18 watt model seeming to bear the brunt of these problems.

 Blogger mike said...